-You have customized the graphical properties of a spectrum (e.g. fonts, colors, grid, etc) and you find that you want to rapidly apply the same graphical settings to another spectrum.
-Once more, this is very easy with the clipboard: copy the first spectrum (Ctrl+C) and then select the target spectrum and issue command 'Paste NMR Graphic Properties'.
+You have customized the graphical properties of a spectrum (e.g. fonts, colors, grid, etc) and you find

 Example 3 (NMR Peaks & Snap)

 When copying the peaks to a new spectrum, Mnova has an option to automatically snap the peaks to its nearest peak.
 A peak that would be automatically picked using the current peak picking threshold.
 For this option, the user is able to define a chemical shift window (the maximum chemical shift changes expected in f1 and f2).